oigwe/pythonProject1_profitableAppGenreProfiles/README.md

 * If the app has a good response from users, we then develop it further.
 * If the app is profitable after six months, we also build an iOS version of the app and add it to the App Store.

 Our goal is to find app profiles that are successful on both markets.
 We will begin our analysis by building a frequency table for the prime_genre column of the App Store data set, and the Genres and Category columns of the Google Play data set.
+This analysis will determine what it the most frequently app genre.

 We will use the freq_table() and display_table() functions.
 * freq_tables() - will generate frequency tables that show percentages